Information for new students

 Each semester, during the week of late registration, the ability to drop courses ends one day prior to the ability to add courses.
 Please be aware of these deadlines by checking the Academic Calendar, because you cannot drop a course on the last day of late registration.

 UCF uses e-mail as the official means of communicating university, college and program announcements, academic information (including notices and deadlines), and correspondence regarding your student status.
-The university will send all business-related and academic messages to your Knights e-mail address to ensure receipt of that information.
+The university will send all business-related and academic messages to your student e-mail address to ensure receipt of that information.